-What we seem to call civilization seems to carry a strong feeling of separation.
-Matter has lost its inherit sacredness for most of us and out of that a society that seems to have its roots in heavy consumption and the depletion of Earth systems has been instilled as the dominate Culture.
+What we call civilization seems to carry a strong feeling of separation.
+Matter has lost its inherit sacredness for most of us and out of that a society that seems to have its roots in heavy consumption and the depletion of Earth systems has been installed as the dominant Culture.

 If we open the book of history, the one that is written in our collective memory, we can easily tag some keywords like: